ehanahamed/ehui/docs/wording.md

 ## Sign Up, Log In, & Sign In

 I use "sign up" and "sign in", cause they're the same first word and "look better".
 Theres really no logic to this preference, it just looks nicer to read.

+## Pages vs Screens

+Pages are scrollable with many things on them, screens have one main breif thing on them.
+Screens are full-height and do not scroll.
+Pages scroll.